Registering your pedigree dog or litter of puppies:

 Registering your dog:

 If the puppy you bought wasn't registered already by the breeder (which we do not suggest), you have to endure the process yourself.
 This includes obtaining the signatures of the breeder and of the owner of the sire (father) of your dog.
 Both the Sire and Dam of your puppy must be registered with the MNCF, otherwise the registration cannot be processed.
 Also, if your puppy is a result from a mating which infringes any Maltese Legislation or MNCF Regulation, it WILL NOT be registered.
 This is why we stress and insist that you should make sure that the puppy is already registered before you buy it.
 However, if you already bought an un-registered puppy, you can start the process of registration by downloading a Single Registration Form.
-Complete the form by filling in ALL the details required in the form, including ALL signatures and I.D Cards required, and return same to the MNCF with the relevant payment, either by post or personally by coming in person to our offices.
+We recommend that you microchip the puppy and have the microchip registered at the vet of your choice, and wait for the microchip registration certificate to be received by the relevant Government department before applying to register your puppy with us, as a copy of the Microchip Certificate is required for registration.
+Complete the form by filling in ALL the details required in the form, including ALL signatures and I.D Cards required, and return it together with the Microchip Certificate to the MNCF with the relevant payment, either by post or personally by coming in person to our offices.
 (See opening times in CONTACT page on this website).
+Cheques should be made payable to MNCF.
+Please note that postal orders or money orders are NOT accepted.
 Please DO NOT send by registered post as the office is unattended during the morning and there will be no one to sign for the registered letter, and this will eventually be returned to you uncollected.

 For the BREEDER: